-PARKER P.R.L.D.E James W. Parker Middle So chool • Parker PRIDE Behavior Expectations Tray - and the state of the sta SHOWING PARKER PRIDE Every Day Means: AT PARKER MIDDLE SCHOOL, EACH STUDENT: P POSITIVE Presenting an optimistic attitude and encouraging others Actively engages in their learning, are confident in their abilities, and encourages others to be their best.
-RESPECTFUL Being kind to yourself and others in all you do Shows honesty and kindness and is considerate of peers, teachers, and materials through every word and action.
+PARKER P.R.L.D.E James W. Parker Middle School • Parker PRIDE Behavior Expectations THE REAL PROPERTY OF THE PROPERTY OF THE REAL PROPE SHOWING PARKER PRIDE Every Day Means: AT PARKER MIDDLE SCHOOL, EACH STUDENT: P Positive Presenting an optimistic attitude and encouraging others Actively engages in their learning, are confident in their abilities, and encourages others to be their best.
+R RESPECTFUL Being kind to yourself and others in all you do Shows honesty and kindness and is considerate of peers, teachers, and materials through every word and action.
 I INTEGRITY Doing the right thing even when it is challenging Takes responsibility for their choices and advocates appropriately for what is right.
 D DETERMINATION Never giving up and always doing your best Perseveres through challenges by participating, problem- solving, and seeking challenges that lead to growth.
 E Empathy Demonstrating understanding and compassion towards others Acknowledges the differences and challenges others may face and is willing to help others in need.

-PARKER PRIDE Parker PRIDE Classroom Behavior Expectations SHOWING PARKER PRIDE Every Day Means: IN EVERY CLASSROOM AT PARKER MIDDLE SCHOOL, Students: P POSITIVE Presenting an optimistic attitude and encouraging others Actively engage in their learningShow confidence in their abilities R RESPECTFUL Being kind to yourself and others in all you do Look at and listen to the speaker Think before speaking Take care of materials and resources I INTEGRITY Doing the right thing even when it is challenging Take responsibility for their choicesShow honesty in all situationsComplete their work to the best of their ability D DETERMINATION Never giving up and always doing your best Take initiativeLearn from their mistakesSolve problems and seek challenges Емратну Demonstrating understanding and compassion towards others Consider the ideas of othersUse kind words when working with others
+PARKER PR.LD.F Parker PRIDE Classroom Behavior Expectations SHOWING PARKER PRIDE Every Day Means: In Every Classroom at Parker Middle School, Students: P POSITIVE Presenting an optimistic attitude and encouraging others Actively engage in their learningShow confidence in their abilities R RESPECTFUL Being kind to yourself and others in all you do Look at and listen to the speakerThink before speakingTake care of materials and resources I INTEGRITY Doing the right thing even when it is challenging Take responsibility for their choicesShow honesty in all situationsComplete their work to the best of their ability D DETERMINATION Never giving up and always doing your best Take initiativeLearn from their mistakesSolve problems and seek challenges Е Емратну Demonstrating understanding and compassion towards others Consider the ideas of othersUse kind words when working with others